-This Multi-Year Financial Plan shows the adopted budget for the current fiscal year (FY20), along with the projected budgets from FY21 through FY24.
+This Multi-Year Financial Plan shows the adopted budget for the current fiscal year (FY22), along with the projected budgets from FY23 through FY26.
 The projected budgets were created by using appropriate and conservative assumptions for revenues and expenses, including:

-- 9% increase in the scheduled pension payment from FY21-FY24. - 6.5% increase in projected health insurance costs. - Adherence to the City's debt schedule, which includes funding for a new issuance of debt in FY21.
+- 9.2% increase in the scheduled pension payment from FY23-FY26. - 6.5% increase in projected health insurance costs. - Adherence to the City's debt schedule, which includes funding for a new issuance of debt in FY23. - The MYFP uses the Governor's proposed FY23 budget, which compared to the FY22 final state budget allowed for a 8.9% in Chapter 70 Aid, and a 2.7% increase in Unrestricted General Government Aid ("UGGA").